10 Of The Best Children’s Bookstores In South London

-In return, South East London has managed to support a high number of independent book stores.
+In return, South East London has managed to support a high number of independent children’s bookstores.

-These bookshops know their customers and have diversified to add value and strengthen the loyalty they continue to enjoy.
+These children’s bookstores. know their customers and have diversified to add value and strengthen the loyalty they continue to enjoy.
 It’s hard work, but they make it look easy.

-Here are some of my favourite bookstores in South East London:
+Here are some of my favourite children’s bookstores in South East London: